leod/hncynic/data/README.md

 ### Tokenize
 Next, we normalize the data further.
 First, we note that a large number of comments contain links.
 As a result of the conversion to Markdown, there are different ways of specifying links, which `normalize_links.sh` tries to reduce just to plain-text URLs.
-Then, the we tokenize the titles and comments and split from TSV into separate files for parallel line-aligned titles/comments.
+Then, we tokenize the titles and comments and split from TSV into separate files for parallel line-aligned titles/comments.
 We also lowercase titles here, since they are only seen as an input and we think there is not much to be gained from this signal for this task.